 Friends Speaker Series

-Presentations are held at Washington Memorial Chapel, on Route 23 in Valley Forge, on Tuesdays at 7 pm.
-Free and open to the public.
-A reception follows each talk.
+October to April presentations are free and held at Washington Memorial Chapel, on Route 23 in Valley Forge, on Tuesdays at 7 pm.
+The May presentation will be held in the theater at Valley Forge.
+A complimentary reception follows each talk.

 For directions to the Chapel, visit wmchapel.org.

 The tragedy at Valley Forge during George Washington’s military encampment in the winter of 1777–1778 provides a vivid lesson in economics.
 Trade disruptions and price controls—mistaken policies of the nascent republic, consistent with the political philosophy of the times—were contributing factors to the death of nearly two thousand soldiers camped at Valley Forge.
 Tonight we will employ a fundamental supply and demand analysis, and then illustrate a price ceiling and subsequent shortage.
 The glitter of British entertainments in Philadelphian society and the harshness of the Continental soldiers’ meager existence twenty miles away provide a sharp contrast and sparks the imagination for any student of economics.

 Dr. Susan Christoffersen is an associate professor of economics at Philadelphia University in the Kanbar College School of Business Administration.
 She earned her Ph.D. in Economics with distinction in 1990 from NYU.
 Her extensive publication record includes theoretical work on international innovation races and the impact of research subsidies; the focus of her applied work is the textile industry and most currently the economic history of Colonial America and the tragedy at Valley Forge.
 Her paper, “Unintended Consequences of Trade Distortions and Price Controls: A National Tragedy provides a Teaching Moment”, can be found in the Journal for Economic Educators Vol. 13 no. 1, Spring 2014.